Shaga-Matula/Iceberg/README.md

 ## Pylint

-### Fixed 27 error of code too long.
+### Fixed 15 comment errors due to spacing.
+Eg #comment to # comment

+### 27 errors were alter and fixed that ware too long in print statements.
 Below is an example for a print statement too long.

 <figure>
   <img src="assets/images/print_er_er.png" width=300>